Modulus of surface families and the radial stretch in the Heisenberg group: Proof of the Main Theorem

 hence

 The denominator is different from zero; else, we would have a quasilinear PDE $3\Xi_\xi-\tan c\Xi_\eta=0$ whose solution is $\Xi=$const.
-From the contact condition it follows that also ${\rm H}=$const and we do not have a surface.
+From the contact condition it also follows that ${\rm H}=$const. and we cannot have a surface.

 Now we calculate:

 Thus $V=0$ which is a contradiction since we are away from the characteristic locus.
 Therefore $\calC'\in\Sigma$ which implies that $\calC=f(\calC')\in f(\Sigma)$.

 We finally show that $\rho_0\in{\rm Adm}(\Sigma)$.
 For this, let $\E\in\Sigma$ and we may suppose that it is parametrised by the single surface patch